$L_p$ optimal prediction of the last zero of a spectrally negative L\'evy process: Preliminaries

-where $N$ is a Poisson random measure on $\R^+\times \R$ with intensity $\dd t \times \Pi(\dd x)$.
-We state now some properties and facts about L\'evy processes.
+We now state some properties and facts about L\'evy processes.
 The reader can refer, for example, to \cite{bertoin1998levy}, \cite{sato1999levy} and \cite{kyprianou2014fluctuations} for more details.
 Every L\'evy process $X$ is also a strong Markov $\mathbb{F}$-adapted process.
 For all $x\in \R$, denote $\P_x$ as the law of $X$ when started at the point $x\in \R$, that is, $\E_x(\cdot)=\E(\cdot|X_0=x)$.
-Due to the spatial homogeneity of L\'evy processes, the law of $X$ under $\P_x$ is the same as that of $X+x$ under $\P$.
+Due to the spatial homogeneity of L\'evy processes, the law of $X$ under $\P_x$ is the same as that of $X+x$ under $\P$.\\